How to Get sel4test Running on NVIDIA Jetson Orin Nano 8GB

 |---|---|

-elfloader-tool/src/arch-arm/sys_boot.c | Flush page tables to DRAM with dc cvac (bypasses SLC); reordered boot flow for T234 cache maintenance |
+elfloader-tool/src/arch-arm/sys_boot.c | Flush page tables to DRAM with dc cvac (bypasses SLC); reordered boot flow for T234 cache maintenance.
+Candidate for plat-isolation via a plat_pre_disable_caches() hook. |

-elfloader-tool/src/arch-arm/armv/armv8-a/64/mmu-hyp.S | Rewrite cache disable to skip set/way flush (SLC unreachable); register-only MMU transition |
+elfloader-tool/src/arch-arm/armv/armv8-a/64/mmu-hyp.S | Rewrite cache disable to skip set/way flush (SLC unreachable); register-only MMU transition.
+Candidate for plat-isolation via .weak markers on disable_caches_hyp + arm_enable_hyp_mmu. |

-elfloader-tool/src/arch-arm/64/mmu.c | Identity-map full 4 GiB as MT_NORMAL 1 GiB PUD blocks (prevents speculative translation faults on T234) |
+elfloader-tool/src/arch-arm/64/mmu.c | Identity-map the full 512 GiB PA range as 1 GiB PUD blocks (prevents speculative translation faults on T234).
+The silent-boot fix.
+Candidate for plat-isolation via __attribute__((weak)) on init_downpages. |

-elfloader-tool/src/drivers/uart/8250-uart.c | Add nvidia,tegra194-hsuart compatible string |
+elfloader-tool/src/drivers/uart/8250-uart.c | Add nvidia,tegra194-hsuart compatible string to the shared 8250 driver's match table.
+Compat-list addition. |

-cmake-tool/helpers/application_settings.cmake | Add orin-nano to EFI boot platform list |
+cmake-tool/helpers/application_settings.cmake | Add orin-nano to the EFI boot platform list.
+Compat-list addition. |

-projects/util_libs/ — potanin/util_libs (5 files)
+projects/util_libs/ — potanin/util_libs (6 files)

 | File | Change |